Paul Ludwig Ewald von Kleist: World War II

-At the outbreak of the Second World War Kleist was recalled to active duty and led the XXII Motorised Corps in the Invasion of Poland, during which his corps broke through the southern wing of the Polish army.
+At the outbreak of the Second World War, Kleist was recalled to active duty and led the XXII Motorised Corps in the Invasion of Poland.
+Kurt Zeitzler, the future chief of the Army General Staff, served as his chief of staff.
+His corps broke through the southern wing of the Polish army.
+According to Kleist, during the campaign, he successfully utilized cavalry tactics with his motorized units.
+Kleist's units also encountered friendly Soviet units invading Poland from the east; his first impression of them was positive.
+He particularly noted their surprising extent of motorization, good behavior and advanced military technique.

 Invasion of France

-In May 1940 Panzer Group Kleist was formed, the first operational formation of several Panzer corps in the Wehrmacht.
-Panzer Group Kleist, consisting of XIV Corps, XLI Panzer Corps, and XIX Panzer Corps under Heinz Guderian, played a pivotal role in the Invasion of Belgium, France and the Low Countries.
-On 10 May, it spearheaded the German breakthrough in the Ardennes, as it advanced through southern Belgium, Kleist and Guderian clashed over where the main point of effort should fall.
+In May 1940, Panzer Group Kleist was formed, the first operational formation of several Panzer corps in the Wehrmacht.
+Zeitzler continued to serve as Kleist's Chief of Staff.
+Panzer Group Kleist, consisting of XIV Corps under Wietersheim, XLI Panzer Corps under Reinhardt, and XIX Panzer Corps under Heinz Guderian, played a pivotal role in the Invasion of Belgium, France and the Low Countries.
+On 10 May, it spearheaded the German breakthrough in the Ardennes.
+As it advanced through southern Belgium, Kleist and Guderian clashed over where the main point of effort should fall.
 Kleist, Guderian's immediate superior, pressed for the main point to come at Flize, further west than Sedan.
 Kleist argued that the blow would avoid a double river crossing at the Meuse (at Sedan) and Ardennes canal (to the west of Sedan).
 Moreover, the blow would strike at the dividing line between the French Ninth Army and the French Second Army.
 Guderian saw things differently, and pointed out that a thrust along the lines of Kleist's plan would put the flank of the advance within range of the fortress artillery at Charleville-Mézières, some 25 km northwest of Sedan.
 The shift of operations further north would also disperse concentration (or Schwerpunkt) and disrupt the intense planning of the German tactical units, who had been in training for the Sedan attack and an advance north-west, for months.
 He also felt that a regrouping period in front of Sedan would delay the assault for 24 hours and allow the French to bring up reinforcements.
 Kleist agreed that such a delay was unacceptable, so he agreed to Guderian's plan.
 Panzer Group Kleist overwhelmed the French defenses at Sedan, advanced west and reached the sea, forming a huge pocket containing several Belgian, British, and French armies.
+Kleist said of his role in the French campaign after the war:

 Invasion of Yugoslavia

 Kleist was promoted to Generaloberst on 19 July 1940 and received the Knight's Cross of the Iron Cross.
-In April 1941 Panzer Group Kleist was renamed to 1st Panzer Group and spearheaded the invasion of Yugoslavia.
+In April 1941, Panzer Group Kleist was renamed to 1st Panzer Group, and spearheaded the invasion of Yugoslavia.
 Deployed against central Yugoslavia (Serbia), units of the 1st Panzer Group were the first to enter Belgrade.